wircho/Curly/README.md

 }];
 ```

-Other methods are `.show(clicked:)`, `.show(willDismiss:)` and the more complete version `.show(clicked:willPresent:didPresent:willDismiss:didDismiss:canceled:shouldEnableFirstOtherButton:)`

-Equivalently in Objective-C: `showWithclicked:`, `.showWithWillDismiss:` and the more complete version `.showWithClicked:willPresent:didPresent:willDismiss:didDismiss:canceled:shouldEnableFirstOtherButton:`
+The other Objective-C methods are: `showWithclicked:`, `.showWithWillDismiss:` and the more complete version `.showWithClicked:willPresent:didPresent:willDismiss:didDismiss:canceled:shouldEnableFirstOtherButton:`

 ### Buttons, Sliders, etc (UIControl): ###